Ah, the Americano and long black – two classic espresso-based drinks that may appear identical to the untrained eye.

 If you haven’t yet decided which suits your flavor best, have a look below for my recommendation:

-- If you prefer a less-robust espresso-based drink that tastes great, the Americano is perfect for you.
+- The Americano is perfect for you if you prefer a less-robust espresso-based drink that tastes great.

-It’s tough to choose between these drinks, but it’s all up to the flavor profile you like in your coffee.
+Choosing between these drinks is tough, but it’s all up to the flavor profile you like in your coffee.

-To get the best result, you should experiment – order both drinks, leave out milk or cream to get a stronger taste of coffee bean flavor without any creamy sweetness distracting from the palate!
+To get the best result, you should experiment – order both drinks and leave out milk or cream to get a stronger taste of coffee bean flavor without any creamy sweetness distracting from the palate!

 This way, you can see if one drink suits your taste better than another.
 You may even find that they have different flavors, which you enjoy equally as much!